 This article will be divided into 3 categories: Logic, morality, and science.

 There are, however, a couple of questions that will stop the discussion before it begins.
 They are: Isn’t science something that can be observed and repeated?
 Then within that framework, what evidence is there for Marco Evolution?
 I’m not talking about adaptation (small changes within a species), but for one species becoming another?
 If Macro Evolution is true, there should be thousands of intermediate life forms all around us!
 Can you show me just one example?

 The fact is, there is NO observable evidence for Macro Evolution, therefore it is not science; it requires blind faith, which makes it a religion for the foolish (Psalm 14:1).

 Introduction to logic…

-In order to have a rationale discussion with someone we must begin by thinking logically and rationally.
-The Christian can be as confident as a lion, because God’s laws of logic, nature, and morality are self-evident.
+In order to have a rational discussion with someone, we must begin by thinking logically and rationally.
+The Christian can be as confident as a lion because of God’s laws of logic, nature, and morality are self-evident.
 Let’s look at what these laws are and then, (God willing) we will see the insurmountable problems they pose for the unbeliever.

 The law of logic